 Pay equity is important in the extra tax and GDP it would generate in the national economy.
 Job satisfaction is in part derived from the knowledge that an employee is valued, but unfortunately women are increasingly marginalised in casual employment, in jobs that are not valued as highly as men’s, (ie ‘care’ such as healthcare and childcare), and often restricted by lack of workplace flexibility.

-In 2013, women graduates earned $5000 less than their male counterparts; up from $2000 gap in 2012.
+In 2013, women graduates earned $5000 less than their male counterparts from day 1, up from a $2000 gap in 2012.
 The situation is worsening, despite Australia having the highest rate of educated women in the world (Global Gender Index, 2013).

-Data reported in 2015 based on the first year of standardised gender reporting reveals the gender pay gap across all industries is 19.9% when based on full-time base remuneration, and 24.7% when based on full-time total remuneration.
-The largest gender pay gap occurs at very senior management levels (28.9%), followed by general managers (27.5%) then other managers (24.6%).
+Data reported in 2015 based on the first year of standardised gender reporting revealed the gender pay gap across all industries was 19.9% when based on full-time base remuneration, and 24.7% when based on full-time total remuneration.
+The largest gender pay gap occurred at very senior management levels (28.9%), followed by general managers (27.5%) then other managers (24.6%).